Quick! Our heroes need to have some sort of mystical object to find! Writer B:

 .
 It seems to be a machine or device used to produce whatever is demanded; we see it churning out gold and salt at two separate points in the legend.
 Some versions had it as a World Tree

-- Don Rosa, touched by the appreciation of his Finnish fans, wrote an adventure featuring Scrooge McDuck hunting down the pieces of the Sampo, and ultimately rebuilding it.
-Of course, his greed gets the better of him, and ultimately he loses the machine except for a single part.
+- Don Rosa, touched by the appreciation of his Finnish fans, wrote an adventure featuring Scrooge McDuck hunting down the pieces of the Sampo and rebuilding it.
+Of course, his greed gets the better of him, and ultimately he is nearly taken by the artifact's divine builder to the heavens.
 He is offered the choice to go with it, but realizes he's not ready to leave his life behind and agrees to let the Sampo go.
+At the end, his reward is the Sampo's crank.

 - The Sampo occurs as a myth in Under The Northern Lights somewhat similar to the original one.
 While it is often called a mill, noone knows exactly what it was today, but it had the power to break a famine.
 Princess Luna reveals it as a wishing machine used by the "gods" to create the world, by transporting things or even abstract concepts to the user.
 It was cursed by Discord as a prank so that it always steals the things you get with a wish.